 We believe all drivers can get the best of all worlds: an affordable company with a strong service experience and the coverages you need.
 You can find the top company for you by taking a few key steps.

 Research Customer Service Reputations

-Browse our claims and user satisfaction ratings to get a sense for how policyholders feel about a given company.
+Browse our reviews to find claims and user satisfaction ratings to get a sense for how policyholders feel about a given company.
 You can also check your state’s department of insurance website to see how many complaints have been lodged about a company.
 MoneyGeek highly recommends starting with our recommendations for the top companies in your state.